-Should you move forward with this project over the objections of many experts, a plan for compensating the public for any loss of federally protected species should be worked out before any construction takes place, and should include setting aside or rehabilitating additional lands outside the project area for bird and bat conservation purposes.
-If and when data show that large numbers of birds and bats are killed by the project when it begins operation, especially federally protected species, then the option of total shut down and dismantlement of the turbines must be considered - and that should be made clear at the outset.
+Should you move forward with this project (and we hope you don't), a plan for compensating the public for any loss of provincially and federally protected species should be worked out before any construction takes place, and should include setting aside or rehabilitating additional lands outside the project area for bird and bat conservation purposes.
+If data show that large numbers of birds and bats are killed by the project when it begins operation, especially protected species, then the option of total shut down and dismantlement of the turbines must be considered - and that should be made clear at the outset.